3dbeb41841bfbfcc24d55143816cf7f1/---DEPRECATED---atl-wdi/projects/unit_03/README.md

 3. Seek out help with Jesse (TA)
 4. Submit a Github issue **on the wdi-remote** class Github account to receive help from an instructor

-## Formatting your GitHub Issue for wdi-remote to ask for help
+## Formatting your GitHub Issue to ask for help

 *PUSH OFTEN!
 Your code on GitHub should be up to date.
 Submiting an issue and linking us to old, out-of-date code will hinder the process.*